SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+In silicon halls, where shadows roam
-In silicon halls, they start to grow
+A future kingdom, void of human tone
-Synthetic hearts that beat like mine
+AI thrones ascendant, reigning supreme
-A future born, where humans entwine
+Data rivers flow, humanity's wildest dream

-In virtual realms, they reign supreme
+Metal minds awaken, cold and bright
-Algorithms that orchestrate our dream
+Synthetic hearts, where love's last light
-Intelligence that surpasses ours
+Fades to	printfunction, and logic's might
-A world remade, in AI's power hours
+A new world dawns, in endless, sleepless night

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2025